pingcap/docs/tidb-lightning/import-into-vs-tidb-lightning.md

 Configuration for TiDB Lightning is complex, inefficient, and prone to errors.

-For example, if you start 10 TiDB Lightning instances to import data in parallel, you need to write 10 TiDB Lightning configuration files, and configure each configuration file with the range of source files to be read by each TiDB Lightning instance.
-TiDB Lightning instance 1 reads the first 100 files, instance 2 reads the next 100 files, and so on.
+Assume that you start 10 TiDB Lightning instances to import data in parallel, you need to create 10 TiDB Lightning configuration files, and configure each configuration file with the range of source files to be read by each TiDB Lightning instance.
+For example, TiDB Lightning instance 1 reads the first 100 files, instance 2 reads the next 100 files, and so on.

 In addition, you need to configure the shared metadata table and other configuration information for these 10 TiDB Lightning instances.